Trashytalk/scraper/README.md

 - `CACHE_DIR` – directory used for the filesystem cache.
 - `CACHE_EXPIRE` – cache expiration time in seconds (default `3600`).

+## Request Caching

+All outgoing requests made with the `requests` library are cached automatically when the application starts.
+Set `CACHE_BACKEND` to `redis` or `filesystem` to choose the cache store. `CACHE_REDIS_URL`, `CACHE_DIR` and `CACHE_EXPIRE` control the connection URL, cache directory and expiration time.
+Using a cache avoids re-fetching identical URLs during scraping and when obtaining proxies.

 ## Proxy Configuration

 Configure proxy rotation using provider classes.
 Supply one or more providers to